Kapal (film): Production

 The film is directed by Suvendu Ghosh and produced by Arryan Ghosh under the banner of SGF (Suvendu Ghosh Films).
 It is distributed by Piyali Films Kolkata.
 The screenplay and dialogues were written by Rashi Iqbal, Sayantan Roy, and Suvendu Ghosh.

 The music of Kapal is composed by Pandit Pinaki Bose and Bob Sn, with background score by Bob Sn.
 Lyrics are penned by Bob Sn and Smarajit Bandyopadhyay.
-Filming took place in Burnpur, West Bengal, and shooting was completed and it is scheduled for theatrical release on 19 September 2025.
+The filming took place in Burnpur, West Bengal.

+Reception

+Critical reception

+Ganesh Aaglave of the Firstpost rated the film 3/5 stars and wrote "Kapal demonstrates the charisma of Suvendu Ghosh’s direction.
+Every little detail in the frame has been taken care of by him."
+He praised the performance of the lead trio in the film - particularly Kanchana's acting, applauding her facial expressions and dialogue delivery.